 Once the beans have been roasted, they must be cooled quickly and properly to retain their flavor and freshness.
 For this, use a cooling tray to cool the beans evenly, so they don’t burn.

-Additionally, it would help if you stirred the beans while they cool to help them cool down more quickly and evenly.
+It would help if you stirred the beans while they cool to help them cool down more quickly and evenly.
 Once the beans are cool, you can store them in an airtight container.
 This helps ensure the beans remain fresh and flavorful until you’re ready to use them.

 Roasting coffee at home can be an incredibly rewarding experience.
 With the right equipment, knowledge, and practice, you can create amazing flavors and customize the roast of your coffee to suit your tastes.